htsai1/SDCND-Term1-Project1-FindingLaneLines/Project1_WriteUp.md

 Several possible improvements are identified:

-* To continue tuning the parameters in Canny edge detection algorithm and Hough transform algorithm for a better edge (points/dots) and hough lines detection.
+* To continue tuning the parameters in Canny edge detection algorithm and Hough transform algorithm for a better edge (points/dots) and hough lines detection, eventaully increase the robustness of detecting capability.

 * To adjust the masked image area (vertices) due to the lane lines are much more close to the right in the Optional Challenge video.